yonatan895/Parameter/README.md

 ## Notes
 This project is intentionally simple and aims to provide a starting point.
 Feel free to extend authentication, add more APIs, or integrate Kafka consumers and producers for real-time updates.

+## Continuous Integration
+This repository uses GitHub Actions to run linting, tests and Docker builds on each pull request.
+The workflow lives in `.github/workflows/ci.yml`.